-TischlerBise, Inc., under contract with the Village of Pinecrest, Florida to update impact fees for Parks & Recreation, Municipal Services, Police, and Stormwater.
+TischlerBise, Inc., under contract with the Village of Pinecrest, Florida to advise on impact fees for Parks & Recreation, Municipal Services, Police, Stormwater, and Administrative expenditures.
 Impact fees are one-time payments used to construct system improvements needed to accommodate new development.
 An impact fee represents new growth's proportionate share of capital facility needs.
 Impact fees do have limitations and should not be regarded as the total solution for infrastructure funding needs.
 Rather, they are one component of a comprehensive portfolio to ensure provision of adequate public facilities needed to serve new development.
 In contrast to general taxes, impact fees may not be used for operations, maintenance, replacement of infrastructure, or correcting existing deficiencies.